 Finally, I would like to especially draw your attention to the posts about character and fitness, like this one and this one.
 (DO NOT LIE IN YOUR APPLICATION.
 Thx.)

-I hope (notice I did not say "hopefully"!) that this will give you some entertaining, if not informative, reading to keep you occupied until you decide to submit your Yale Law School application.
-Good luck -- we're as anxious to start filling the Class of 2017 as you are!
+I hope (notice I did not say "hopefully"!) that this will give you some entertaining, if not informative, reading to keep you occupied until you decide to submit your Yale Law School application (and until I can get this Tweeting thing down).
+Good luck -- we're as anxious to start filling the Class of 2018 as you are!